CharlyMannion/Helping_Heart/README.md

 ## Week Two:
 * At the start of week two, we defined our second week-long sprint
+* Our second sprint consisted of functionality to make the game both more seamless and fun to play
+* A big peice of this was creating a logic tree for the scenarios to help NPCs, and implementing multiple pop-up dialogue boxes
+* Other features included sound effects, music, an improved tilemap, and consistent styling throughout the game
+* As part of our second sprint, we also investigated implementing a database as a potential way of storing the game logic.
+We spiked Firebase and made basic requests from within phaser, which proved this could be implemented.
+But ultimately we decided not to pursue this as it would've been a huge piece of work, which would require learning another new technology.

 ## Challenges
 * One of our main challenges was getting to grips with Phaser, and using it in conjunction with React